-At Alta Vista Laser Dental Centre our Ottawa dentist may place a dental implant as part of the process to replace a missing tooth and leave you with a natural-looking smile.
+At Alta Vista Dental Clinic our Ottawa dentist may place a dental implant as part of the process to replace a missing tooth and leave you with a natural-looking smile.

 What is a Dental Implant?

 Dental implants are small titanium screws, which function like natural tooth roots.
 They can be used to replace a single lost tooth or many missing teeth.